-A treatment that replaces the low or missing factor VIII in people with haemophilia A. Factor FVIII replacement therapy can be used to help manage a bleed, and it can also be taken regularly as prophylaxis to help prevent bleeds.
+A treatment that replaces the low or missing factor VIII in people with haemophilia A. Factor VIII replacement therapy can be used to help manage a bleed, and it can also be taken regularly as prophylaxis to help prevent bleeds.
+People who take Hemlibra may need to use factor VIII therapy to manage a bleed.